laravel/docs/homestead.md

 <a name="accessing-homestead-globally"></a>
 ### Accessing Homestead Globally

 Sometimes you may want to `vagrant up` your Homestead machine from anywhere on your filesystem.
 You can do this on Mac / Linux systems by adding a Bash function to your Bash profile.
-On Windows, you may accomplish this by adding a "batch" file to your `PATH`.
+On Windows, you may accomplish this by adding a function to your [PowerShell profile](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles) or add a "batch" file to your `PATH`.

 These scripts will allow you to run any Vagrant command from anywhere on your system and will automatically point that command to your Homestead installation:

 #### Mac / Linux